LiveEngage-Examples/LiveEngageExamples/APIs/README.md

 # Engagement History API

 This folder contains examples for connecting to the Engagement History API.
-Curerntly there are examples for: Java, NodeJS, Python, and R. You can find more information about these examples in the README.md file inside this folder.
+Curerntly there are examples for: C#, Java, NodeJS, Python, and R. You can find more information about these examples in the README.md file inside this folder.

 # External Engagements API